All $2D$ generalised dilaton theories from $d\geq 4$ gravities

 The metric function $ f$ of static spherically symmetric solutions to these theories is determined through an algebraic equation involving generically two one-variable functions of $\psi(r,f)$.
 We will establish these statements here for $d \geq 4 $ as an extension of~\cite{Borissova:2026wmn} for $d=4$.\\

-Moreover we will show that the whole class of two-dimensional Horndeski theories can arise from $d \geq 4$ gravitational theories with second-order equations of motion on spherically symmetric backgrounds if the action is allowed in addition to depend on curvature-derivative invariants.
+Moreover we will demonstrate that generic two-dimensional Horndeski theories can arise from $d \geq 4$ gravitational theories with second-order equations of motion on spherically symmetric backgrounds if the action is allowed in addition to depend on curvature-derivative invariants.
 This can be understood intuitively as such invariants can produce separate instances of the variables $f$ and $r$ in $\psi(r,f)$.
 The gravitational theories of this generic type whose reduction yields an integrable two-dimensional Horndeski theory then provide our definition of all QTGs.
 We will show that the metric function $f$ of static spherically symmetric solutions in this case is determined through an algebraic equation involving in general two functions of $r$ and $f$ as independent variables.\\